Crowley Maritime

-Crowley, legally Crowley Maritime Corporation, is based in Jacksonville, Florida.
-Founded in 1892, Crowley is primarily a family- and employee-owned vessel management, owner, and supply chain logistics services company, providing services globally.
+Crowley, legally Crowley Maritime Corporation, is an American transportation and logistics company based in Jacksonville, Florida.

 As of July 2016, Crowley was ranked as the 13th largest private company in Florida, employing approximately 5,300 people worldwide with revenues of $2.2 billion.
 It provides its services using a fleet of more than 300 vessels, consisting of RO-RO vessels, LO-LO vessels, tankers, Articulated Tug-Barges (ATBs), tugs and barges.
 Crowley's land-based facilities and equipment include terminals, warehouses, tank farms, and specialized vehicles.